 It made them more aware of what was going on in the company.
 It definitely created unity between sales, fabrication, and install.
 There was this central location for all of our information that everyone could see.

 Want to see how CounterGo can help your shop?

 Thanks so much to Kristian for sharing his CounterGo with us all!
-If you’re inspired to test out CounterGo, schedule a free demo today.
+If you’re inspired to test out CounterGo, schedule a demo today.